vincent2o1/CRX-Lite/README.md

 ---
 5. dual process - should actively communicate with focusing agent to gather additional input
 ---
-**TRAINING** - feeds all the piece of information into the model.
+**TRAINING** - Feeds all the piece of information into the model.

 ---
-**ORGANIZING** - Organizes the incoming already familiar information within the ring tree netork
+**ORGANIZING** - Organizes the incoming already familiar information within the ring tree network.

 ---
-**TESTING** - a function that enables comprehensive traversal of interconnected 'ring trees' based on incoming input and external confirmation via focusing agent.
+**TESTING** -  A function that enables comprehensive traversal of interconnected 'ring trees' based on incoming input and external confirmation via focusing agent.